mikew-heavyai/heavyai-devstack/README.md

 3. Run the ```installHeavy.sh``` script.
 This will create the necessary config files and docker-compose files to stand up the test environment.
 For basic usage, you do not need the ```heavyVersions.json``` file at all.
 This is only used to load a custom Heavy.AI package.
 4. Launch the environment using the command:
 `docker-compose up -d`
+>Optional: Install and configure HeavyConnect for Snowflake.
+>
+> Run the following commands from within the `heavyai-devstack` directory.
+> ```
+> docker exec -it heavyaiserver /tmp/install_odbc_drivers.sh
+> ./configHeavyConnect.sh
+> docker restart heavyaiserver
+> ```
+> To configure Snowflake for a client account edit `/var/lib/heavyai/odbc/odbc.ini` on the host machine, specifically account parameters `SERVER` and `ACCOUNT`
 5. Launch a browser pointing at port 8001 on the server and you should be prompted to enter your Heavy.AI license.
 6. You can now open up a jupyter envrionment using the icon in Immerse.
 7. On the first launch of jupyter, enter your user name and no value for password.
 This will create a jupyter environment for that user.